 3. The whole month feature

 Alright, let’s say you really have your heart set on traveling in June.
 Maybe it’s your birthday month (like me, hint hint).
 Maybe you travel in June every year.
 Whatever the case, you’re set on June.
 Again, enter your departure city, pick your destination (or not, if you’re feeling adventurous) then hit “whole month” in the departure and return sections.
 I picked Spain as an option, and it shows you that Madrid is the cheapest city to fly into, then goes on to show you the specific dates that are cheapest to fly on!
 How cool is that?
+Note: lots of flights to and within Europe are on budget airlines, which have a lot of hidden fees and rules.
+Read all about them here.

 4. Price Alerts